New Limits on Exotic Muon Interactions Mediated by Axion-Like Particles

-where $P(\delta a_\mu^{i})$ is the a priori probability of the anomaly contributed by the exotic interactions, which is taken as a uniform distribution in the positive interval for PP, AA couplings, and the negative interval for SS, VV couplings due to their opposite contributions to the theoretical anomaly~(\ref{deltamu}), and the likelihood function $\mathcal{L}(\Delta a_\mu|g_i)\sim \mathcal{N}(\mu,\sigma^2)$ is a Gaussian distribution with $\mu = 38 \times 10^{-11}$ and $\sigma = 63 \times 10^{-11}$, determined by the experimental value of $\Delta a_\mu$.
-Therefore, the upper bound on the SS, PP, VV, and AA couplings at $95\%$ confidence level (CL) is determined as follows { } where $C_{1,2}$ is a renormalization factor.
-Note that the limit on each coupling is derived under the assumption that the other three couplings vanish.
+where $p(\delta a_\mu)$ denotes the prior probability density of the anomaly induced by exotic interactions.
+It is assumed to be uniformly distributed over the positive interval for the SS and VV couplings, and over the negative interval for the PP and AA couplings, reflecting their opposite signs in contributing to the anomaly~(\ref{deltamu}).
+The likelihood function $\mathcal{L}(\Delta a_\mu|\delta a_\mu) \sim \mathcal{N}(\mu,\sigma^2)$ follows a Gaussian distribution with $\mu = 38 \times 10^{-11}$ and $\sigma = 63 \times 10^{-11}$, as determined by the experimental measurement of $\Delta a_\mu$.
+Consequently, the upper limits on the SS, PP, VV, and AA couplings at the $95\%$ confidence level (CL) can be expressed as follows: { } where ``$+$'' and ``$-$'' correspond to the positive and negative contribution cases, respectively.
+The denominator in the integration serves as a renormalization factor that accounts for the truncation of the probability distribution-specifically, for positive (negative) contribution cases, the negative (positive) side of the distribution is excluded.
+In this analysis, we further assume that only one type of contribution is considered at a time, with all others set to zero, as is commonly adopted in similar studies~\cite{baruch2024prl, wei2022nc}.

-The obtained constraints are shown in Fig.~\ref{fig1}, as well as the constraints obtained by other methods.
-The red solid and blue dash-dotted lines are the constraints on $|g_S^\mu|^2$, $|g_P^\mu|^2$, and $|g_A^\mu|^2 m^2_\psi/m_{X}^2$ at $95\%$-CL derived in this work.
-To the best of our knowledge, these represent the first constraints on the SS, PP, VV, and AA couplings between muons.
+The obtained constraints are presented in Fig.~\ref{fig1}, together with those derived from SN1987A observations~\cite{Caputo2022PRD, Croon2021JHEP}.
+The blue solid and green dash-dotted curves show the $95\%$-CL limits on $|g_S^\mu|^2$, $|g_P^\mu|^2$, and $|g_A^\mu|^2 m_\mu^2 / m_X^2$ obtained in this work.
+The rescaling factor $m_\mu^2 / m_X^2$ in the AA coupling case accounts for the contribution from the longitudinal polarization mode of the vector mediator $X$, which becomes divergent in the limit $m_X \to 0$~\cite{fadeev2022}.
+To the best of our knowledge, these results constitute the first laboratory constraints on the SS, PP, VV, and AA couplings involving muons.